Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 The goal of this repository is to make the main results of the paper transparent and reproducible.

-To improve reproducibility:
+To ensure reproducibility:
-- All required Python dependencies are listed in `environment.yml`
-- Notebooks are organized to follow the workflow used in the paper
+- The exact package versions used in the manuscript are provided in `requirements_paper.txt`
+- A Conda environment (`environment.yml`) is provided for general usage
+- All notebooks are structured to run end-to-end from a clean kernel
 - Reusable code is organized in the `src/` directory
 - Input data and generated outputs are separated into dedicated folders